 INTRODUCTION

-Okra [Abelmoschus esculents (L.) Moench] is one of the most important rainy and summer season vegetable crops, belongs to family Malvaceae with 2n=8x=72 or 144 and is polyploidy in nature.
+Okra [Abelmoschus esculents (L.) Moench] is one of the most important rainy and summer season vegetable crops, belongs to family Malvaceae with 2n=8x=72 or 144 and is polyploid in nature.
 It is known by many local names in different parts of the world.
 It is called lady’s finger in England, guino - gombo in Spanish, gumbo in the United States of America, guibeiro in Portuguese and bhindi species in India.
 It is quite popular in India because of easy cultivation, dependable yield and adaptability to varying moisture conditions (Chauhan, 1972).

 Okra is an often-cross pollinated crop and predominantly an important vegetable of the tropics and has found its place in India since time immemorial.
 Almost all parts of Bhendi plant were economical.
 Seeds are used for oil extraction.
 Present cultivars of Bhendi are capable of showing high variability in several characters including yield.
 But the yields of present cultivars per unit area of land and per unit of time are very low because of their very low yield potential (Balakrishnan and Balakrishnan 1988).

-It is native of tropical and sub-tropical Africa, it is widely cultivated in India.
+It is native of tropical and sub-tropical Africa and widely cultivated in India.
 Uttar Pradesh, Assam, Bihar, Orissa, Maharashtra, West Bengal and Karnataka are important okra producing states.
-In India, it is grown in an area of 5.07 million hectares with annual production of 58.5 million tonnes and productivity of 11.5 tons per hectare (Kumawat et al., 2019).
+In India, it is grown in an area of 5.07 million hectares with annual production of 58.5 million tons and productivity of 11.5 tons per hectare (Kumawat et al., 2019).

 Okra is cultivated for its green non - fibrous fruits or pods containing round seeds.
 The fruits are harvested when immature and eaten as a vegetable.
 Okra fruit can be cooked in a variety of ways.
 Mature fruits and stems containing crude fiber are used in manufacture of paper, card board and fibres.
 It is also an excellent source of iodine and is useful for the treatment of goiter.
-Fruit is useful against genito-urinary disorders, spermetorrhoea and chronic dysentery.
+Fruit is useful against genito-urinary disorders, spermatorrhoea and chronic dysentery.
 It is a good source of vitamins A and B, Protein and minerals.
 The nutritional value of 100 g of edible okra is characterized 35.0 mg calories, 66.0 mg calcium, 0.35 mg iron, 6.4 g carbohydrates, 103.0 mg potassium, 1.9 g protein, 0.2 g fat, 53.0 mg magnesium, 0.19 mg copper, 1.2 g fiber, 0.01 mg riboflavin, 0.7 g minerals, 0.07 mg thiamine, 56.0 mg phosphorus, 0.06 mg nicotinic acid, 6.9 mg sodium, 13.10 mg Vitamin C, 30.0 mg sulphur and 8.0 mg oxalic acid is present (Gopalan et al., 2007).

 Germination is considered a critical stage in the life cycle of weed and crop plants (Radosevich et al., 1997).
 Genotype, sowing date, time of pod harvest, seed moisture content, and micronutrient applications affect the germination of okra seeds (Balla et al., 2011).
 Okra seeds germinate very slowly and unevenly although they are viable seeds.
 Reduced, delayed, and erratic emergence is a serious problem in okra cultivation caused by seed hardness as it creates problems in rapid germination and uniform field stand (Purquerio et al., 2010).
 The hard seed coat restricts the water imbibition and uniform growth and development of the embryo and as a result interferes with seed germination (Mereddy et al., 2015).